Tmoemes/dabom/dabom_ws/src/sllidar_ros2/README.md

    colcon build --symlink-install
    ```

-   For building the package seperately from other packages th following command istead of the previous line:
+   For building the package seperately from other packages use the following command istead of the previous line:

    ```bash
    cd ~/ros2_ws/